appscode/blog/content/post/deploy-and-manage-pgpool-in-gke/index.md

 NAME                                   VERSION   STATUS   AGE postgres.kubedb.com/postgres-cluster   16.1      Ready    5m7s
 ```
 > We have successfully deployed Pgpool in GKE.
-Now, we can exec into the container to use the database.
+Now, we can use the `pgpool` service to use the database.

 ### Connect via Pgpool